 Completed preliminary application forms will be assessed and, if shortlisted, you will then be invited to submit a full application.

 Full applications submitted for the published deadline will be sent out for peer review.

-Applications will then be considered by a specially convened Strategic Awards Committee.
+Selected unattributed referee comments will be fed back to applicants before interview.
+Applications will then be considered by a specially convened committee.

 Please note that the Trust does not normally accept the resubmission of unsuccessful applications.

 Points to consider when preparing your preliminary and full applications include:

 - the potential impact and importance of the biomedical resource/technology development should be clearly articulated